dimerapp/dimer-vue/README.md

 **Once done, you can access `this.Dimer` from your Vue.js components.**

 - The `baseUrl` is the URL for your API server.
 - The `docUrlPattern` is the URL pattern you will define with Vue router or Nuxt router.
-You have to tell this to Dimer also, so that it can make internal links properly for you.
+You have to tell this to Dimer also so that it can make internal links properly for you.

 #### load
-The `load` function must be called, when you boot your VueJs or Nuxt app.
+The `load` function must be called when you boot your VueJs or Nuxt app.
 It will hit the Dimer servers and pre-fetches all `zones` and `versions` for you.

 Multiple calls to the `load` method are ignored.
 So we suggest using the Nuxt middleware to call the load function.